Relaxed message delivery guarantees to improve performance at the cost of reliability.

 See the documentation of the individual transport for details on how to enable non-durable messaging.

-Effect on transports
+Effect on Transports

 MSMQ